 Talking to patients isn't just about being friendly.
 It's a crucial skill that can make or break a doctor's career.
 That's why summer programs for pre-med students put so much emphasis on it.

 Take Outset's one-week program, for example.
 They don't just lecture students about patient communication - they throw them into the deep end.
 Students get to practice explaining tricky medical concepts in plain English.
+As one student put it:

 But it's not just about explaining things.
 These programs use role-playing to teach students how to really connect with patients.
 They learn to ask the right questions and, more importantly, to listen.